Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Field Deployment Results

 \section{Field Deployment Results}

-This section presents the key findings from the month-long field deployment comparing the RL, MPC and the existing controller within the same occupied residence.
+This section presents the results from the month-long field deployments of MPC and Ibex-RL.
 We first analyze the online learning behavior and adaptation characteristics of the RL agent.
-Subsequently, we illustrate controller performance through detailed comparisons on representative days under varying weather conditions.
-Finally, we provide an aggregate quantitative assessment comparing the three controllers across energy savings, energy efficiency, occupant comfort, and estimated deployment labor.
+We then compare MPC, Ibex-RL, and baseline performance on representative days under varying weather conditions.
+Finally, we compare energy savings, energy efficiency, occupant comfort, and estimated deployment labor.